sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

         - Challenges in protecting sensitive information when accessed from endpoints outside the organization's control.

 - Initial: Initial efforts have been made to implement limited access configurations for SharePoint Online and Exchange Online, allowing restricted sessions from unknown endpoints.
 While this phase marks progress towards securing access, comprehensive deployment and optimization of restricted sessions across the organization may still be under development.
-    - Indicators Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
+    - Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
         - Browser-only access for SharePoint Online
         - Download restrictions for email attachments in Exchange Online
         - Basic level of security with limited granularity